 Once used for your recipes, Sourdough can be stored in 3 ways, depending on how long you wish to keep it.

-In the second case, you can store it for several days in the refrigerator or freezer.
-However, I suggest scheduling the cycle of 3 refreshments at least once every 15-20 days to avoid diluting the yeasts and lose their strength.
+In the second case, you can store it in the refrigerator or freezer for several days.
+However, I suggest scheduling the cycle of 3 refreshments at least once every 15-20 days to avoid diluting the yeasts and causing them to lose their strength.

 STORAGE AT ROOM TEMPERATURE (FOR 24 HOURS)